 - Comfortable with basic technology (phone calls, email, Zoom)

-- We encourage all mentees to take PMC’s Caring for the Caregiver Class, which can be taken live or worked through at their own pace
+- We encourage all participants to take PMC’s Caring for the Caregiver Class

 Questions and concerns can be sent to Meg Kalafsky at megan.kalafsky@pennmedicine.upenn.edu or 267-624-4282.